A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Introduction

-In this work, we provide statistical and computational methods for developing a data pipeline framework to construct and customize indexes using data.
-The proposed pipeline comprises various modules, including temporal and spatial aggregation, variable transformation and combination, distribution fitting, benchmark setting, and index communication.
-Given the decisions analysts need to make when combining multivariate data into indexes, the proposed pipeline enables the evaluation of how the specific choice can affect the index, as well as how the index may appear under alternative options.
-Furthermore, uncertainty calculation can also flow through the pipeline, providing the index with confidence measures.
+Here we detail the statistical and computational methods for developing a data pipeline framework to construct and customize indexes using data.
+The pipeline comprises various modules, including temporal and spatial aggregation, variable transformation and combination, distribution fitting, benchmark setting, and index communication.
+When combining multivariate data into indexes, the pipeline enables the evaluation of how any particular combination can affect the index.
+Uncertainty calculation can also flow through the pipeline to provide an index with confidence intervals.
+The pipeline also fits neatly into current tidy data workflows and data visualisation.

 The rest of the paper is structured as follows.
 Section~\ref{sec-idx-dev} provides background about the development of indexes.
 Section~\ref{sec-tidy} reviews the tidy framework in R and how index construction can benefit from such a framework.
 The details of the pipeline modules are presented in Section~\ref{sec-pipeline}.
 Section~\ref{sec-software} explains the design of the \texttt{tidyindex} package that implements the modules.
 Examples are given in Section~\ref{sec-examples} to illustrate three use cases of the pipeline.